Best Chromebooks

 Up to a point, buying a Chromebook is like buying any laptop.
 You need to set your priorities in terms of size, portability, and performance, then work out how to get the best balance of specs and features for your budget.
 The best advice is to decide on a screen size and form factor first.
 If you're looking for a Chromebook you can carry around all day, then it makes sense to look at 13.3in and 14in models.
 If your priority is everyday usability, and the Chromebook will be mostly used in the office or the home, then you might want to think about 15.6in and even 16in models.

 Once you've made that decision, you're basically looking for the best screen, connectivity, battery life, and performance that you can get for your money.
 For the screen, go for a minimum 1920 x 1080 resolution, or higher if that's an option.
 Higher brightness levels and better color capabilities are also worth paying extra for.
 For instance, if a screen has a brightness above 300cd/m2 and can display 90% or more of the sRGB color gamut, then you're going to have a clearer and more vibrant image and the ability to show a wider range of colors.
-Processing power is important, but Chrome OS is easier on basic specifications than Windows; even relatively low-performance Chromebooks based on Intel Pentium and Core i3 CPUs can feel speedy and snappy in everyday use.
-Core i5 and Core i7 processors, or the equivalent AMD Ryzen CPUs, will give you more scope to run a wider range of Android and Linux apps but aren't a necessity.
+Processing power is important, but Chrome OS is easier on basic specifications than Windows; even relatively low-performance Chromebooks based on Intel Core 3 CPUs can feel speedy and snappy in everyday use.
+Meanwhile, Intel Core 5 and Core 7 processors, or the equivalent AMD Ryzen CPUs, will give you more scope for complex multitasking or to run a wider range of Android and Linux apps.

-However, we would recommend skipping models with a basic 4GB of RAM and looking at Chromebooks with 8GB or more.
+We'd recommend skipping models with a basic 4GB of RAM and looking at Chromebooks with 8GB or more, and 16GB could be a wise investment for more advanced use cases.
 You'll be able to have more Windows and Chrome browser tabs open without slowing things down, and the whole experience will be smoother, long into the future.
 Weight, materials, and ergonomics should always factor into your choice – a bad keyboard might sound like something you can live with, but it will impact usability throughout your Chromebook's lifespan.
-It's also worth looking for a high-quality 1080p webcam and good audio if you're planning to take part in video chats or meetings.
+It's also worth looking for a high-quality 1080p webcam and matching audio to make sure you look good in video chats and meetings.

-In the last year, Google has made it easier to select a good Chromebook by starting up a new program – Chromebook Plus.
+In 2023, Google made it easier to select a good Chromebook with its Chromebook Plus initiative.
 Chromebook Plus models have to meet a minimum specification, with a 1080p screen, a Core i3 or equivalent processor, 8GB of RAM, and 128GB or more of storage, and this almost guarantees a decent level of usability and performance.
-However, some very good Chromebooks were released before the Chromebook Plus initiative started, so don't dismiss a Chromebook automatically just because it doesn't have the Chromebook Plus branding.
-You can find out more about Chromebook Plus here.
+What's more, Chromebook Plus models come with integrated AI features and a year's subscription to a Google AI Pro plan.
+These days, we wouldn't recommend a non-Plus Chromebook, as all the better models have been upgraded and rebranded to meet the requirements.

 Asus Chromebook Plus CX34